 Section 8.
 The Supreme Court, Courts of Appeal, and Magistrate Courts have original jurisdiction in habeas corpus proceedings and in proceedings for extraordinary relief in the nature of mandamus, certiorari and prohibition.

 Magistrate Courts have original jurisdiction in all causes except those given by statute to other trial courts.
-A court may pursue its own line of investigation, and make such comment on the evidence and the testimony and credibility of any witness as in its opinion is necessary for the proper determination of a cause.
+A court may pursue its own line of investigation and make such comment on the evidence and the testimony and credibility of any witness as in its opinion is necessary for the proper determination of a cause.
+Res judicata is limited to post-trial proceedings wherein both sides were represented by counsel.
 All judges are responsible for their procedural and dispositive decisions; ten appellate reversals may result in removal from the bench and exclusion from further consideration for judicial positions.

 All courts of appeal may take evidence and make new findings of fact.
 The Supreme Court may transfer to itself a cause in a court of appeal.
 It may transfer a cause from itself to a court of appeal or from one court of appeal to another.